After 40 long weeks, you’re more than ready to have your baby. Your due date is in sight, and your hospital bag is packed.

 With its extreme laxative effects, castor oil is another method thought to induce labor.
 Because it causes your bowels to contract, your uterus may start contracting, too.

-There is no definitive evidence to support that this works, and it should be used with care.
+There is to support that this works, and it should be used with care.
 Be sure to consult with your doctor first, and don’t overdo it.
 The last thing you want at the end of your pregnancy is a raging case of diarrhea!

 Schedule an acupuncture session